Batten Disease (Neuronal Ceroid Lipofuscinosis)

 How is Batten disease diagnosed and treated?

 Because Batten disease is rare and many pediatricians may not have encountered it, it can be difficult to get an accurate diagnosis.
 Some children are incorrectly diagnosed with seizure disorders or autism.
 Currently, most diagnoses of Batten disease are made by genetic testing.
-The organizations listed below may be able to help identify a doctor familiar with NCL to aid in diagnosis.

 A treatment called Brineura® (cerliponase alfa) has been approved to help slow the progression of symptoms in children (age three and older) with a form of the disorder called CLN2.